 In addition, Ms. Schwartzentruber regularly volunteers in the legal community and with Courtrooms and Classrooms in 2019 and as both a formal and informal mentor to junior criminal lawyers in various capacities.
-She served two terms on the Women’s Committee of the Criminal Lawyers’ Association and is an Adjunct Professor with the University of Toronto Faculty of Law.
-Ms. Schwartzentruber has co-coached the University of Toronto Faculty of Law’s mooting team for the Arnup and Sopinka Cup competitions since 2015 where the team has competed at the provincial and national levels.
+She served two terms on the Women’s Committee of the Criminal Lawyers’ Association and for several years was an Adjunct Professor with the University of Toronto Faculty of Law.
+Ms. Schwartzentruber also co-coached the University of Toronto Faculty of Law’s mooting team for the Arnup and Sopinka Cup competitions from 2015 to 2020 where the team has competed at the provincial and national levels.
 She is also involved in access to justice initiatives, including with Pro Bono Students Canada with whom she has been a supervising lawyer since 2012 for students from the University of Toronto Faculty of Law and Osgoode Hall Law School.
 Ms. Schwartzentruber has been asked to speak on a number of criminal-law related issues, including most recently at the 2017 CLA recent call conference.

 J.D., Osgoode Hall Law School, 2009